atet/virtual/README.md

 Issue | Solution
 --- | ---
-Docker seems to be frozen or hanging | Click on the terminal and press Enter a couple times, if that doesn't work, you may have to wait a while longer
+Docker seems to be frozen or hanging... | Click on the terminal and press Enter a couple times, if that doesn't work, you may have to wait a while longer
+Can I use Docker for commercial purposes? | This tutorial uses Docker Engine (a.k.a.
+CLI) and is Apache 2.0 licensed (https://docs.docker.com/engine/#licensing) while Docker Desktop, _not used in this tutorial_, would require a subscription for commercial use (https://docs.docker.com/subscription/#docker-desktop-license-agreement)

 [Back to Top](#table-of-contents)